-Our team provides an end-to-end service that includes purchasing, logistics and delivery, paying growers and carriers, and collecting vendor declarations.
+We offer an end-to-end service that includes purchasing, logistics and delivery, paying growers and carriers, and collecting vendor declarations.

-As an SDA supplier, our team can provide cost effective feed at a known transaction cost.
+As an SDA supplier, our team can provide cost-effective feed at a known transaction cost.

-In addition, SDA Feeds has a number of tools to manage feed prices and options, and all suppliers are encouraged to have an obligation-free discussion about a feed purchase strategy for your business.
+In addition, SDA Feeds has a number of tools to manage feed prices and options, and you are encouraged to have an obligation-free discussion about a feed purchase strategy for your business.